infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ### Positive Caregiving
 - A final assumption in relation to the program offered is that any positive life experience, no matter what its duration, strengthens the child in terms of meeting subsequent life experiences.
-- There is no concept of "spoiling the children" as while it is morally and professionally impossibly to not provide the maximum of what we have, our assumption is that if we offer this, a child is better equipped to meet the vicissitudes of whatever his life may be when he leaves us.
+- **There is no concept of "spoiling the children"** as while it is morally and professionally impossibly to not provide the maximum of what we have, our assumption is that if we offer this, a child is better equipped to meet the vicissitudes of whatever his life may be when he leaves us.

 ### Lack of Bias & Discrimination
 - In a seminar organized by Udayan Care on Institutionalization[^9], it was noted that
-	-  especially in residential institutions funded by religious bodies or in governmental institutions of countries withlittle concern for the beliefs of minorities, children’s right to equality and non-discrimination could be seriouslyneglected.
+	-  especially in residential institutions funded by religious bodies or in governmental institutions of countries withlittle concern for the beliefs of minorities, children’s right to **equality and non-discrimination** could be seriouslyneglected.
 	- All children placed in institutions should have opportunities to express their opinions, practice theirreligion, function in their native language and participate in social activities in the community they belong to.Children’s right to equality and non-discrimination should be always upheld.
-- According to Irvington House, caregiver should act as a professional and not as a friend to the child, there by reducing the possibility of a conflict of interest or inappropriate conduct.
+- According to Irvington House, caregiver **should act as a professional** and not as a friend to the child, there by reducing the possibility of a conflict of interest or inappropriate conduct.

 ### Consistency in caregiving
-- [^9]According to a paper that studied caregiving interventions, we need to avoid instability and inconsistency of caregiving, especially for infants and toddlers.
+- [^9]According to a paper that studied caregiving interventions, we need to avoid **instability and inconsistency of caregiving**, especially for infants and toddlers.
 - If children, especially infants and toddlers, do not have a few, stable, consistent caregivers but rather many and changing staff caregivers, adding a constantly changing set of volunteers may compound this problem despite the stimulation they may provide the children.
 - If the groups are small, children are cared for by a few stable caregivers, and children remain with those caregivers over long periods of their early lives, short-term volunteers may not be so detrimental, especially for older children.
 The latter case resembles a stable family environment with many grandparents, aunts and uncles, neighbors, and friends who visit occasionally.
-One study found children in the latter kind of environment were more developmentally advanced than children in more typical institutions without volunteers
+	- One study found children in the latter kind of environment were more developmentally advanced than children in more typical institutions without volunteers
 - [^1]According to a paper authored by the Duke Global Health Institute on psychosocial wellbeing of CNCP in institutional settings, the ideal outcome for the **Caregiving**  factor was for the child to have at least one adult (age 18 or over) who provides consistent care, attention, and support.
 	- Caregiving was “seen as good when there is an identified adult (parent or guardian) who provides the child with a stable, nurturing, and emotionally secure environment.
 The relationship between the child and the caregiver should provide physical and psychological security for the child.
 	- This factor captured how committed the caregiver was to the child and to his/her involvement with the child”.